 All the offices owned by Life Alert are in the United States, and operators monitor all devices 24/7.
 As soon as someone presses the emergency button or the button on the main unit, someone working in one of those offices will respond and determine who to call for help.

 Life Alert now offers a standalone emergency help button for use in the bathroom.
 This button has batteries that can last for up to a full decade, and the button does not require any electrical power or even a phone line.
 When pressed, this button will provide instant contact with an emergency dispatcher who will ask about the situation and decide what to do next.

 This button can help avoid embarrassing accidents when an elderly person slips in the tub.
 Instead of sending paramedics to the home just to help that person get out and get dressed, the dispatcher can contact a child or friend and let that person know that the user needs assistance.

-New features that you can add to the package include an audio monitoring security system.
-This system uses small microphones that can pick up even the tiniest of sounds.
+New features that you can add to the package include an audio monitoring security alarm.
+It uses small microphones that can pick up even the tiniest of sounds.
 This lets users listen for robbers or other people outside the home.

 Once the user detects something out of the ordinary, the user can press the emergency button that corresponds with those microphones.
 Dispatchers can listen to those sounds and understand the reason for the call without asking a lot of questions.
 They can then arrange for a police car in the area to stop by.

 Life Alert Mobile is perfect for those who spend a lot of time away from home.
 With the mobile version of the classic home alarm, you can now let your loved one get emergency help while out of the home.
 Whether the user leaves a phone inside while gardening or loses a cell phone in a car accident, the mobile alarm will still keep the individual safe.